Greater Sage-Grouse Population Monitoring Framework: Frequently Asked Questions

 Q. Why did you use fewer years of data in the TAWS than the trends analysis?

 A. Data collection efforts were less robust between 1960–1990 compared to 1990–Present.
-The primary difference between trends and TAWS analyses are the temporal scales of inference.
-The TAWS makes inference at fine temporal scales (3–5-year window with annual calculations), which means it requires a greater amount of data.
-The trends analysis by comparison makes inference across multiple decades, which allows for greater amounts of missing data.
+The primary difference between trends and TAWS analyses is the temporal scales of inference.
+The TAWS makes inferences at fine temporal scales (3–5-year window with annual calculations), which means it requires more data.
+The trend analysis by comparison makes inferences across multiple decades, which allows a greater amount of missing data.

 Q. Why do updated versions of TAWS result in different sequences of watches/warnings for the same lek/neighborhood?